statorworks/I2CServo/TESTER/Readme.md

 To power the board, provide 5-9v (5-6.5v recommended) on the XH connector.

-Left hand pot controls power and and ramp time (although they can be controlled independently on actual application)
+Left hand pot controls power and ramp time (although they can be controlled independently on actual application)

 Right hand pot controls position.
 Note that range might go past mechanical range of your particular servo, test carefully.